 DTC has advised PCA that it is a limited-purpose trust company created to hold securities for its participating organizations (collectively, the "Participants") and to facilitate the clearance and settlement of transactions in those securities between Participants through electronic book-entry changes in accounts of its Participants.
 The Participants include securities brokers and dealers, including the Initial Purchasers, banks, trust companies, clearing corporations and some other organizations.
-Access to DTC's system is also available to other entities including banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a Participants").
+Access to DTC's system is also available to other entities including banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a Participant, either directly or indirectly (collectively, the "Indirect Participants").
 Persons who are not Participants may beneficially own securities held by or on behalf of DTC only through the Participants or the Indirect Participants.
-The ownership interests in, and transfers of ownership interests in, each security held by or on behalf of DTC are recorded on the records of the Participants.
+The ownership interests in, and transfers of ownership interests in, each security held by or on behalf of DTC are recorded on the records of the Participants and Indirect Participants.